-Cross-European Summer School On
+Cross-European Winter School On

 What is musical ability?
 How do we assess it in research and education?
 What insights do different disciplines offer?
-These questions will be central to the summer school that will consider these through presentations, methods training, and hands-on research practice.
+These questions will be central to the winter school that will consider these through presentations, methods training, and hands-on research practice.

 About the cross-european school and the theme

-This summer school is organised by
+This winter school is organised by